timholy/SnoopCompile.jl/docs/src/index.md

 ## Background information

+If nothing else, you should know this:
+- invalidations occur when you *load* code (e.g., `using MyPkg`) or otherwise define new methods
+- inference and other stages of compilation occur the first time you *run* code for a particular combination of input types

-Confused?
-Some of the core concepts are explained in [Understanding SnoopCompile and Julia's compilation pipeline](@ref).
+The individual tutorials briefly explain core concepts.
+More detail can be found in [Understanding SnoopCompile and Julia's compilation pipeline](@ref).

 ## Who should use this package